 You are on our United Kingdom site

 The Government wants to modernise trade union laws and strengthen collective voices at work, creating a new era of partnership between businesses and unions.
-It believes that the changes it proposes “will lead to increased trade union membership and, ultimately, a more level playing field for workers” It believes that the changes it proposes “will lead to increased trade union membership and, ultimately, a more level playing field for workers”.
+It believes that the changes it proposes “will lead to increased trade union membership and, ultimately, a more level playing field for workers.”

-The Employment Rights Bill aims to significantly strengthen the power and access of trade unions, introducing new measures and repealing some existing restrictions.
+The ERA 2025 aims to significantly strengthen the power and access of trade unions, introducing new measures and repealing some existing restrictions.
 Much of the detail will be subject to consultation (some of which is now underway) and further regulations.

-We don’t cover all the changes here, but key reforms include:
+We don’t cover all the changes, but key reforms are set out below.

 Timing and developments